 The game begins when the player pays the initial bid via inserting cash into the Tens or Better Machine or swipes a card with preloaded credits.
 Tens or better is a modified version of 6/5 Jacks or better with change in minimum hand from a pair of jacks to a pair of Tens.
 In case of use of a card scan, the minimum bid or the bid chosen is deducted from the credits that were preloaded into the card, at the end the player can cash in the remaining credits.

 The machine randomly deals out 5 cards from a standard virtual deck of 52 playing cards.
 You can choose bets before the start of the game.
-If you choose a 1$ game, you can place bets of 1$, 2$, 3$, 4$ or 5$ and depending on the placed bet, you can get 1X, 2X, 3X, 4X or 5X returns for all hands except the royal flush.
+If you choose a 1$ game, you can place bets of 1$, 2$, 3$, 4$, or 5$, and depend on the placed bet, you can get 1X, 2X, 3X, 4X, or 5X returns for all hands except the royal flush.

 After each hand, you can keep or discard the cards you want or don’t want, depending on the hand you got or the hand you are approaching.
 You can play a maximum of 100 hands in one go.
 Payout is made after you decide that it’s enough.

 The payout schemes of Tens or Better, a video poker variation, are very simple and as follows.
 The payout schemes given here are for the standard full payout variation of Tens or Better, and there exist some other variations too.
 You should always read and understand all the payout schemes before you start the game.

 1. Royal Flush: eight hundred is to one

 2. Straight Flush: fifty is to one